gabrielvegamotta/gabrielvegamotta/README.md

 <img align="right" alt="GV-Logo" height="230" style="border-radius:10px;" src="https://github.com/GabrielVega-Eng/GabrielVega-Eng/blob/main/Gabriel%20Vega%20Eng.%20Logo%20and%20Name%20B%26W%20T.png">

-Here's a list of some of my projects:
-- PCB Reflow - An Easy Way to Solder SMD Components
-- Arduino Converter - Use the old Arduino board with the new ATMega328PB
-- e.Njector - The Best Tool for Placing Solder Paste and Pick & Place Components
-- Carpe Diem - Slow Motion in Real Life
-- Ultimate PCB Ruler - A Compilation of Usefull Information on Eletronics and SMD Components in One Ruler

-##
-### Vorfelan Rhinata Morie - The Desire for Knowledge Shapes a Man
 - See my full page here (under construction), and my porfolio of projects (under construction).
 - 🔭 I’m currently working on PCB Reflow
 - 🌱 I’m currently learning Ladder